-Figure 35.
-The effect of antimicrobial and insecticide (Mustang Maxx) sprays on sour rot control in an experimental 'Vignoles' vineyard; Geneva, NY 2015.
-Potassium metabilsulfite (KMS) in a 1.0% solution or labeled rates of Oxidate or Fracture were applied at weekly intervals beginning either at 15° Brix (Pre-symptoms) or after symptoms first appeared; Fracture was also applied once at 15° Brix.
-Mustang Maxx was applied at weekly intervals beginning at 15° Brix.
+Figure 42.
+Degree of sour rot control provided by antimicrobial and insecticide (Mustang Maxx) sprays in an experimental 'Vignoles' vineyard; Geneva, NY 2015.
+Potassium metabilsulfite (KMS) in a 1.0% solution or labeled rates of Oxidate (hydrogen peroxide) or Fracture (BLAD peptide) were applied at weekly intervals beginning either at 15° Brix (Pre-symptoms) or after symptoms first appeared; Fracture was also applied once at 15° Brix.
+Insecticide was applied at weekly intervals beginning at 15° Brix.

-A few parting thoughts:
+A few parting thoughts (careful how you say that):

-• The old saying that "the devil is in the details" is as appropriate here as it is in most cases, and we're still missing a lot of details.
-That being said, I believe that we're getting a handle on this disease and some general concepts about its management beyond hoping for the bet and harvesting as quickly as possible once it takes off.
-Because bacteria are a critical part of the complex and we haven't seen any consistent association with "filamentous" (non-yeast) fungi, I wouldn't expect most fungicides to provide much benefit in our region or those with similar climates other than perhaps reducing the number of certain injury sites, although materials that significantly reduce yeast populations could possibly have an impact on sour rot development.
-In warmer climates such as California, Texas, and South Australia (and the mid-Atlantic, as new Univ. of Maryland pathologist Dr. Cass Swett is starting to find out), species of the Aspergillus fungus often are associated with sour rot, but what causal role they may or may not play in the whole complex is still not entirely clear.

-• Our two field trials were designed as a "proof of concept"-we nuked the hell out some vines in order to see whether insecticide plus antimicrobial sprays can have an effect.
-They seem to, provided that we start spraying about 15°Brix, before the disease becomes visible, and keep on going.
+- The old adage that "the devil is in the details" is as appropriate here as it is in most cases, and we're still missing a number of details.
+That being said, I believe that we've gotten a decent handle on this disease and some general concepts about its management beyond hoping for the best and harvesting as quickly as possible if that doesn't come to pass.
+Because bacteria are a critical part of the complex and we haven't seen any consistent association with non-yeast fungi, I wouldn't expect typical fungicides to provide meaningful benefit against this disease in our region or those with similar climates, unless they happened to do so by controlling Saccharomyces yeasts, which would be a mixed blessing (talk to your wine maker.
+In warmer climates such as California, Texas, and South Australia, species of the Aspergillus fungus often are associated with sour rot, but whether they play a causal role in the whole complex or are mere "hitch hikers" is not entirely clear, although Megan has not been able to demonstrate a causal role in her lab studies. - Our spray trials have been designed as a "proof of concept"-we nuked the hell out some vines in order to see whether insecticide plus antimicrobial sprays can have an effect.
+They seem to, provided that we start spraying about 15°Brix, as berries become susceptible but before the disease becomes visible, then keep on going.
 Of course, most growers would rather not spray that much, especially for a disease that might or might not appear otherwise.
 And unfortunately, the "rescue" treatments that we've tried (not spraying until disease symptoms are visible) have been less effective.

 However, it's very important to realize that in our trials we're treating a relative handful of rows embedded within a 1.5-acre solid block of Vignoles, and none of the other rows receive these sour rot treatments although they almost always get the disease.
 Which means that our treated rows are surrounded by nearly 1.5 acres worth of clusters that eventually are swarming with flies and full of sour rot microorganisms as the epidemic continues to build.
 Of course, this would not be the case in a commercial vineyard where the entire block was treated, and one spray (or two?) might be enough to stop disease progression if there wasn't a constant influx of flies and microorganisms from untreated vines all around.
-Indeed, this is exactly what we saw in the commercial block monitored in 2015, as shown in Fig. 33 above.
+Indeed, this is exactly what we saw in the commercial block monitored in 2015, as shown in Fig. 41 above.
+We've also received anecdotal reports from other growers about stopping disease spread by spraying with a Drosophia-effective insecticide (Greg recommends Mustang Maxx for that purpose) and antimicrobial as soon as they see sour rot starting to develop.
+But of course they don't leave an unsprayed section, so it's impossible to tell whether it would have failed to spread even if they didn't spray.
 Time will tell.